How can I insert fees, discounts, and taxes at the order level and item level?

 Once order is created using fabric Orders service, it sends request to fabric’s Allocation module for order allocation, then Allocation calls Order Fulfillment Logic (OFL), OFL rules get the location number where the inventory is available, and responds back to Allocation, and Allocation calls inventory to reserved items for the location number received from OFL.

 Order fulfillment process is set up by integrating your existing fulfillment systems, such as the Warehouse Management System (WMS), with the Allocation APIs of the fabric Orders module.
-This integration enables allocation-related events to initiate fulfillments in external systems, and it allows external systems to make callbacks to the fabric Allocation APIs.
+This integration enables allocation-related events to start fulfillments in external systems, and it allows external systems to make callbacks to the fabric Allocation APIs.

 Shipment APIs ensure that shipments are created for allocations.
 These APIs enable the warehouse or any external fulfillment system to generate shipments associated with the allocated orders.

 You can establish the configuration for transactional email updates regarding orders by integrating your preferred email service with the Notification APIs of the fabric Orders module.
-This integration enables fabric Orders to initiate real-time email notifications for specific order update events.
+This integration enables fabric Orders to start real-time email notifications for specific order update events.

 To establish fraud prevention of orders, you can integrate your preferred fraud service with the Fraud APIs of fabric’s Order module.
 These APIs primarily allow for hold and release actions on the order, providing an effective means of preventing fraudulent activities.